 The National Aged Care Mandatory Quality Indicator Program (QI Program) became compulsory on 1 July 2019.

-The Australian Institute of Health and Welfare (AIHW) publishes quarterly quality indicator data on thee GEN Aged Care Data website.
+The Australian Institute of Health and Welfare (AIHW) publishes quarterly and annual quality indicator data on thee GEN Aged Care Data website.
 The quarterly report contains quality indicator data at a national, state and territory level.
 The annual report contains national quality indicator and descriptive material about the quality indicators.

 The QI Program aims to support providers to measure and monitor their performance, support continuous quality improvement and contribute to improved outcomes for consumers.

 The QI Program will, over time, give consumers transparent information about quality in aged care to assist them in making more informed decisions about their aged care.

 More information about the program is available on the Department of Health website.